Refugees and National Security

 Homework Prior to Class

-Students will spend 20-30 min looking at the most recent news about Homeland Security and Muslim refugees from different perspectives.
+Students will spend 10-20 min looking at the most recent news about Homeland Security from different perspectives.

-- What do you know about the Syrian refugee crisis?
+- What do you know about the global refugee crisis?

 - Should America accept more or less refugees than we are already?
 Or should we take none at all?

-- Should our country play a bigger role in solving the conflict in Syria that is causing the mass exodus?
+- Should our country play a bigger role in solving the global conflicts that are causing the mass exodus?

 - How might stereotyping Muslims lead to blaming them?